View Questions and Answers – Medicinal Cannabis in the Workplace Webinar

 We’re Moving!
 Our New Port Hedland Home

-Our Port Hedland premises has moved to a more convenient location..
+Our Port Hedland clinic has moved to a more convenient location..

 Read more

-We’re excited to announce that we’re relocating our Port Hedland premises to a more convenient location at 150 Anderson Street.
+We’re excited to announce that we’re relocating our Port Hedland occupational health clinic to a more convenient location at 150 Anderson Street.

 Safework Health is proud to have been operating in Port Hedland since 2012.